The Skater Squat!

 Why the skater squat rocks:

 - Unilateral: This means you are working one side of the body at a time.
-The benefits of this type of training is that it really highlights and addresses muscle imbalances.
+The benefit of this type of training is that it really highlights and addresses muscle imbalances.

 - Balance: The skater squat requires balance and coordination.
 And did you know balance is a good predictor of longevity?
 So practice and incorporate balance-based exercises daily!

-- Core Strength: The skater squat truly test core strength, igniting your inner-most core and low-back muscles.
+- Core Strength: The skater squat truly tests core strength, igniting your inner-most core and low-back muscles.

 - Mobility: Mobility is challenged as you work the depth of this squat and progress.

 Because this exercise is so challenging, you don’t need much else other than your body to perform it…perfect for home workouts and when traveling.
 If you can’t quite master it.
 No problem.
-Watch the video below for some modifications or check out this article for some more great tips!
+Watch the video below for some modifications!

 How to perform it: